 Welcome to The Author Village.

-Back in the spring, I received a phone call from my booking agent, Jean Dayton of Dayton Bookings.
+Back in the spring of 2017, I received a phone call from my booking agent, Jean Dayton of Dayton Bookings.
 After seventeen plus years in the business, she was retiring.

 On the one hand (and selfishly), I was sad.
 I’d been her client since 2002 and loved working with Jean.
 But at the same time, I was thrilled for her.
 I knew this was something she’d been contemplating for awhile.